Part shrink, part math whiz, part politico: Training for Nevada’s caucus

 However, during the second allotment to decide delegates, traditional rounding rules apply.
 If Buttigieg were to win 4.2 delegates, for example, that would round down to four delegates in almost all scenarios.

-The group appeared attentive during their lessons.
+The group appeared attentive during the lessons.
 At one point during the math lesson, one woman nodded before speaking out.

 “This is how we beat Bernie in the delegates,” she said.